mrezafarahani/MLInterview/README.md

 :computer: To learn more just take this [7-Hour course from DataCamp](https://www.datacamp.com/courses/intro-to-python-for-data-science).

-:clock1030: Estimated Review Time 3 hour (Assuming you may skip some parts)

 ###  6.3. <a name='DataStructureandAlgorithms'></a>Data Structure and Algorithms
+* Arrays
+* Linked Lists
+* Dictionary (Hash Function)
+* Trees
+* Algorithm Complexity (Big-O notion)

+:computer: head over to [DataCamp](https://www.datacamp.com/community/tutorials/data-structures-python) to learn more about data structures in python.

+:clock1030: Estimated Review Time 5 hours (Assuming you may skip some parts)

 <a name="myfootnote1">1</a>: The hired link is a referral link which helps me to continue writing in this topic.